 Fresh cantaloupe is so good during the summer with it’s musty, mellow sweetness.
 Look for one that gives slightly to the touch at the base and that smells like a cantaloupe for the best chances of bringing home one that tastes good.
 Serve it diced or sliced.

-Fresh cherries, while likely to be somewhat messy, are rich in antioxidants and have a deeply intense flavor.
+Fresh cherries, while likely to be somewhat messy (get that bib out!), are rich in antioxidants and have a deeply intense flavor—they definitely belong on my list of fruits!
 Cut them in half and pop out the seed or use a cherry pitter.
 Also try:

 - Cherry Banana Smoothie: This recipe, which can be served as either a smoothie or a freezer pop, is packed with fresh fruit but it also contains some protein to make it a nicely balanced snack.

 Citrus is great for helping to boost immunity with Vitamin C and to add water to kid’s diets with their high water content.
 Look for oranges, blood oranges, grapefruit, clementines, mandarins and more to keep things interesting for your kids.
 Also try:

 - Mango Orange Smoothie: Three ingredients and so super creamy (without banana).

 - Orange Creamsicle Pops: These orange creamsicle freezer popsicles are super simple, but they have some vitamin C from fresh orange and some protein and probiotics from yogurt.

 Fresh cranberries are too tart to eat straight up, but we love using them in bread!
 And you can also stir cranberry sauce into plain yogurt for a fall treat.

 - Fresh Cranberry Orange Bread: Filled with bright cranberry and citrus flavors, this Cranberry Orange Bread is a perfect breakfast, snack, or make-ahead side.